Mohammad-Bilal-16/LibraryApplication/README.md

 - [Spring Starter Web](https://spring.io/guides/gs/spring-boot/)
 - [Lombok](https://projectlombok.org/)

-## Introduction

-The Library Application is a Java Spring Boot project designed to manage and organize a library's book inventory.
-It utilizes Spring Data JPA for data persistence, MySQL as the database, and incorporates features such as validation and Lombok for streamlined development.

-## Technologies

-- Java
-- Spring Boot
-- Spring Data JPA
-- MySQL
-- Validation
-- Lombok

 ## Features
 - **CRUD Operations:**
    - Manage books and student records with Create, Read, Update, and Delete (CRUD) operations.